tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 - highlight the connection between arithmetic circuits and R1CSs;
 - clarify the difference R1CSs make in Bulletproofs and in range proofs;
-- compare ZK Proofs for arithmetic circuits and Programmable Constraint System;
+- compare ZK Proofs for arithmetic circuits and Programmable Constraint System.
-- explain what is meant by the following in [[4]] - "We note that a range proof using the protocol of Bootle et al. [[5]] would have required implementing the commitment opening algorithm as part of the verification circuit, which we are able to eliminate", and how Bunz et al achieve this elimination.